nico-martin/ask-my-website/readme.md

 ![Ask my Website](https://uploads.nico.dev/ask-my-website.png)

 # Ask my website
-"Ask my Website" is a Chrome extension that uses PromptAPI and vector embeddings to help users quickly find answers about the current website's content.
+"Ask my Website" is a Chrome extension that uses the PromptAPI and vector embeddings to help users quickly find answers about the current website's content.

 ## What problems does it solve?
 The goal of this extension is to use a larrge language model to help users quickly find answers to questions about the current website's content.